-- Information regarding a program’s accreditation status and any written correspondence or documentation related to that accreditation can be acquired upon request.
-This request should be sent to the V.P. of Academic Affairs in writing either though in hardcopy or electronic formats.
+Accreditation, Approval, and Licensure of Institution and Programs Information: The accreditation of each academic program offered by Trocaire is noted on the individual program pages.
+Further information regarding a program’s accreditation status and any written correspondence or documentation related to that accreditation can be acquired upon request.
+This request should be sent to the V.P. of Academic Affairs in writing either via hard copy or electronic formats.
 The inquiry should identify the accrediting body and the specific information needed.
 Expect a minimum of two weeks from inquiry date for a response.

-- All faculty, staff and students are expected to comply with federal copyright laws.
-Persons found in violation of US Copyright Law are subject to penalties which may include but are not limited to being banned from access to specific technologies or facilities, loss of computer and network privileges, be required to make full restitution and/or prosecuted if criminal activity is found.”
-For more information see the college’s student handbook, page 26 listed under Technology-Acceptable Use Policy.
+Computer Use, Copyright Infringement and File Sharing.
+All faculty, staff and students are expected to comply with federal copyright laws.
+Persons found in violation of US Copyright Law are subject to penalties which may include but are not limited to being banned from access to specific technologies or facilities, loss of computer and network privileges, be required to make full restitution and/or prosecuted if criminal activity is found.
+For more information see the college’s student handbook, information listed under Technology-Acceptable Use Policy.
 A copy of the college’s administrative regulation (Regulation No. 191) pertaining to copyright infringement and file sharing can be obtained by requesting it through the office of the V.P. for Academic Affairs.

 The two major sources are the Federal Pell program and the State Tuition Assistance Program (TAP).
 Please note: Anyone convicted and having completed incarceration for a forcible or non-forcible sexual offense is ineligible to receive a Federal Pell grant.